nerdyned/v6/README.md

 ## License

-PLEXILE ARCADE is protected by copyright using the MIT [LICENSE](./LICENSE)
+PLEXILE ARCADE is protected by copyright using the [Apache License 2.0](./LICENSE)